HCaldwell95/watery-wordplay-wreck/README.md

 ### End Game Page
-Upon completion of the game, the player is directed to the End of Game Screen.
+Upon completion of the game, users are transitioned to the End Game Page.

-If the word is successfully guessed, the message "Congratulations!" is showcased, incorporating ASCII art to heighten the dramatic effect and extend congratulations to the player.
+If the word is successfully guessed, the screen showcases a triumphant "Congratulations!" message accompanied by ASCII Art to reiterate their success.

 # IMAGE

-If the user fails to guess the word before they run out of lives, the "Game Over" message is displayed along with an ASCII Art image of the ocean and no ship.
-The correct word is also revealed to the user.
+In the event of an unsuccessful guess before exhausting lives, the "Game Over" message appears, complemented by an ASCII Art depiction of an ocean without a ship.
+The correct word is then revealed to the user.

 # IMAGE

-On this final page, the user is presented with the option to either replay the game or conclude it.
-Opting to play again returns the user to the Rules Page and prompts them to choose the number of lives for a new game.
-Selecting to finish the game redirects them to the Welcome Page.
+On this conclusive page, users can either:
+  - opt to replay the game, which will redirect them to the Rules Page to choose new lives
+  <br>or
+  -  conclude the game, redirecting them back to the Welcome Page.

 ## Python Libraries Used
 ### random:
   - The random library was incorporated to allow the application to randomly select a word from words.py for each game instance.
 ### os:
-  - The os library facilitated communication with the operating system to refresh the terminal at various points throughout the game, enhancing the player's experience with a neater and more enjoyable interface.
+  - The os library facilitated communication with the operating system to refresh the terminal at various points throughout the game.
+This enhanced the user's experience by providing a cleaner and more enjoyable interface.

 ## Technologies Used
 ### Programming Language